nufeb/NUFEB-2/docs/source/inputscript.rst

 Define substrates, computation domain, and initial atoms (microbes).

-Substrate are defined via grid_style command (:doc:`grid_style chemostat <grid_style_chemostat>` or :doc:`grid_style simple <grid_style_simple>`).
+Substrates are defined via grid_style command (:doc:`grid_style chemostat <grid_style_chemostat>` or :doc:`grid_style simple <grid_style_simple>`).
 There are 3 ways to define computational domain and initial atoms in NUFEB.
 Read them in from